Meekio/insta_check/README.md

 1. Go to your Instagram account settings.
 2. Download your account data in JSON format via [Instagram Data Download](https://www.instagram.com/download/request/). - this may take time depending on your data load
 3. Place the `followers.json` and `following.json` files in this project directory.
-4. Run the Python script to identify unfollowers.
+4. Run the Python script in vs to identify unfollowers.

 Built With
 - Python